 The long tongue and bill are well designed in hummingbirds.
 The tongue's end is curled into two tiny tubes which soak up the nectar like a sponge.
-Rather than sucking the nectar through their bill like a straw, the LORD God for they lap it up with their tongue.
+Rather than sucking the nectar through their bill like a straw, they lap it up with their tongue.
 Their tongue also has barbs on the tip to snag the insects in the nectar.